gohugoio/hugo/content/extras/livereload.md

 half of your current monitor) allows you to see exactly what your content looks like without even leaving your text editor.

+It's worth noting that "--watch" is enabled by default when "hugo server" is run.

 ## Disabling LiveReload

 LiveReload works by injecting JavaScript into the pages it